 Refer to VRSM C-1202-3: Extended Services and to VR-SFP Chapter 17: Basic Employment Services, 17.5 Job Skills Training for additional information.

+Refer to VR-SFP 17.5.1 Job Skills Training Service Description for details on how and when remote training may be purchased.

 The VR counselor:

+obtains a consultation from their supervisor any time the Job Skills Training needs to be provided remotely.
+The consultation must be documented in a case note;

 completes VR3314, Job Skills Training Referral, and attaches medical or psychological reports, case notes, vocational testing, or employment data collected by VR staff to assist the provider to work with the customer;

+ensures VR3314 or service authorization comments indicate whether the training can be done as a combination of remote and in-person training for a customer or if the training should all be done in person;

 when applicable, ensures a VR3472, Contracted Service Modification Request form is approved by the VR Division Director to purchase Job Skills Training for Extended Services for “youth with disabilities”;

 identifies goals to be addressed with the customer on VR3314;